isolver/ioHub/docs/iohub/manual/performance.rst

 ============================

-Many Benifits and a Couple Things to Keep in Mind
+Benefits to Using ioHub and a Couple Things to Keep in Mind
 =====================================================

-ioHub has been written to try and have as little impact on the Experiment Runtime Process as possible, as integration with PsychoPy continues to evolve, the net effect on processing load for the PsychoPy Process should actually be a reduction.
+ioHub has been written to try and have as little impact on the Experiment Runtime Process as possible, as integration with PsychoPy continues to evolve, the net effect on processing load for the PsychoPy Process should actually diminish.

-Recall that ioHub runs as a seperate operating system process than PsychoPy; with the two processing communicating via a very fast and light weight message request, message response pattern using UDP.
+Recall that ioHub runs as a separate operating system process to PsychoPy.
+The two processes communicate via a very fast and light weight message request, message response pattern using UDP.
 As is shown below, the average round trip delay for PsychoPy to request new events from the ioHub and receive the event object representations back from the ioHub Server is under 0.5 msec, with maximum delays